Interwar period

-The Russian communists managed to regain control of the other East Slavic states, Central Asia and the Caucasus, forming the Soviet Union.
-Ireland was partitioned between the independent Irish Free State and the British-controlled Northern Ireland after the Irish Civil War in which the Free State fought against "anti-treaty" Irish republicans, who opposed partition.
-In the Middle East, both Egypt and Iraq gained independence.
+In Russia, the Bolsheviks managed to regain control of Belarus and Ukraine, Central Asia, and the Caucasus, forming the Soviet Union.
+In the Near East, Egypt and Iraq gained independence.
 During the Great Depression, countries in Latin America nationalised many foreign companies (most of which belonged to the United States) in a bid to strengthen their own economies.
-The territorial ambitions of the Soviets, Japanese, Italians, and Germans led to the expansion of their domains.
+The territorial ambitions of the Japanese, Italians, and Germans led to the expansion of their domains.
+The Soviets additionally harbored territorial ambitions during this period and sought to revise the post-WWI settlements.